• Skip to primary navigation

 The most accurate way to check the salmon is to insert an instant read thermometer into the thickest portion of the salmon.
 The recommended internal temperature is between 135 and 145°F. The salmon should flake easily and be opaque all the way through; the center should not be red or translucent.

-Close up of glazed salmon.
+Close up of orange glazed salmon.

 Make-Ahead Ideas